nadiadba/nadia-secondbrain/docs/inglese/letteratura/the-modern-age/james-joyce.md

 ## A longer look at Joyce’s life and style

 James Joyce was born in 1882 in a working-class neighborhood north of Dublin.
-His father, John, had once been a talented singer and a confident man, but over the years he became poor and often drunk.
-Joyce’s family moved house many times, always a little further from the centre of the city.
-This sense of being pushed outward — and of losing respectability — stayed with Joyce all his life.
+His father, John, had once been a talented singer, but by the time Joyce was a child he drank too much and the family lost almost everything.
+Joyce remembers moving from house to house, always trying to keep respectability in a city that quickly judged people.

-Joyce was a good student, and he loved languages.
-At school he read the classics and studied French and Italian.
-But he also read the newspapers, local gossip, and the books that ordinary people carried in their pockets.
-In 1904 he met Nora Barnacle, a young woman who worked in a hotel.
-They fell in love quickly and decided to leave Ireland together.
-Joyce later called 1904 the year when he made a vow: he would write about Dublin even if he never lived there again.
+At school Joyce learned Latin and Greek, and later he studied French and Italian.
+He read not only the classics but also the newspapers and the small stories that people told each other on the streets.
+In 1904 he met Nora Barnacle, who worked in a hotel.
+They fell in love quickly and decided to leave Dublin together.
+Joyce later wrote that 1904 was the year he made a promise to himself: he would always write about Dublin, even if he never returned.

-The decision to write about Dublin was not easy.
-Joyce lived for many years in Trieste, Paris and Zurich, far from Ireland.
-He wrote most of *Dubliners* while he was abroad.
-His publishers back in London were worried about the book.
-They thought Joyce was too blunt about the Irish clergy and the poor.
-They were also unsure about his style: he did not use the polite vocabulary that was common in novels at that time.
-Instead, he wanted language to sound like ordinary speech, with pauses, fragments, and thoughts that jump from one idea to another.
+Joyce wrote much of *Dubliners* while he lived outside Ireland — in Trieste, Paris and Zurich.
+To publish it, he had to fight many publishers.
+They were afraid the book showed the Irish clergy in a bad light and that it was too honest about poverty.
+Joyce refused to change his text.
+He wanted a language that sounded like how people actually spoke: with pauses, small repetitions, and thoughts that jump from one idea to another.

-## Why Dubliners is special

-*Dubliners* is made of fifteen short stories, but Joyce always called it “a story of Dublin life.”
-He wanted it to feel like one continuous book, even if each chapter is a different scene.
-The stories are arranged in a strict order, and each title acts like a small subtitle.
-Together, they create the impression of a day in the life of the city, from morning to night, from youth to old age.

-Joyce chose this structure carefully.
-The first stories are about children.
-Then the book follows young people, and finally it shows adults and old people.
-The order is important because it shows how the same city affects different generations in similar ways.
-The city does not change much; it is the people who change.
-Yet the feeling of being trapped — what Joyce calls **paralysis** — stays the same.

-A second idea that Joyce puts at the center of the book is the **epiphany**.
-In *Dubliners*, an epiphany is not a grand religious vision.
-It is a small moment when a character suddenly understands something painful about their life.
-In *Araby*, the boy realizes that his romantic dream is childish.
-In *A Painful Case*, the man understands too late that he has wasted his life.
-These moments of clarity are often also moments of loss.

-## The stories in order (like the book does)
+In his work Joyce includes something he called an **epiphany**: a moment when a character suddenly understands something about their life.
+These moments are often quiet and painful, not dramatic.
+For Joyce, the ordinary details of life — a letter, a street, a look — can trigger these sudden realizations.

+## Dubliners: a book that reads like a day in Dublin

+*Dubliners* is a book of fifteen stories, but Joyce wanted it to feel like one long story about life in Dublin.
+He arranged the stories in a strict order.
+The first three are about children.
+The next ones are about young people and their first choices.
+Later come stories about adults trapped in routines.
+The last ones are about older people and memories.

+Each story has a title that works like a subtitle.
+The titles are the first thing you read in each chapter, and they prepare you for what comes next.
+The passage from one story to the next is like walking through the streets of Dublin from morning to night.

-### 1. The Sisters
+### The Sisters
-The book opens with a small death: Father Flynn, a priest, has died.
-A boy who used to visit the priest at home remembers the man’s strange manners and the way he talked about himself.
-The boy does not fully understand the priest’s illness, but he senses that something was wrong.
-The story ends with the boy learning that the priest had a brain condition.
-The epiphany is quiet: the boy understands that adults are not always as they seem.
+The book begins with the death of Father Flynn, a parish priest who had been close to a young boy.
+The boy remembers visiting the priest at his house, the priest’s strange behavior, and the way the old woman in the house talked about him.

+When Father Flynn dies, the boy hears details about the priest’s illness.
+People suggest it was a stroke, but there is also talk of something deeper, like a disease of the mind.
+The boy is confused.
+He cannot understand why the priest’s own family seems ashamed.
+At the end, he has a quiet realization that adults are complicated and that the world he lives in is not simple.

-### 2. An Encounter
+### An Encounter
-Two boys skip school to have an adventure.
-They take a bus and walk toward the river, imagining that they will see something grand.
-Instead, they meet a stranger who speaks to them in a strange way.
-The man shows them a coin and touches his lips.
-The boys feel uncomfortable and run away.
-The moment of realization is the boys understanding that the adult world is strange and dangerous.
+Two boys decide to skip school and have an adventure.
+They take a tram to a place where they think they will find something exciting.
+They wander along the river and talk about fighting, about the freedom of being away from school.

+The adventure turns strange when they meet a man who approaches them under a tree.
+The man speaks in a strange way, tries to touch one of the boys’ hair, and shows them a coin.
+The boys become uncomfortable and run away.
+The story ends with them realizing that the adult world can be dangerous and that their daydreams are far from reality.

-### 3. Araby
+### Araby
-A boy becomes obsessed with a girl who lives on his street.
-He promises her that he will bring her something from the bazaar called “Araby.”
-The bazaar is supposed to be exotic and exciting, but when he finally goes, it is closing and dull.
-He reaches the stall and hears a conversation that makes him feel foolish.
-His last thought is a sudden epiphany: he has been blind to the truth of his own desire.
-The story shows how romantic dreams collide with the reality of Dublin.
+A boy sees a girl across the street and becomes obsessed with her.
+He promises himself that he will bring her something from the bazaar called Araby.
+For him, the bazaar is a place of magic and escape.

+On the day he goes, everything goes wrong.
+The bazaar is nearly closed.
+The stalls are dim, and the salespeople are uninterested.
+The boy hears a conversation that makes him feel silly for believing in his own romantic feeling.
+His final thought is a sudden, painful understanding: he has been blind to how childish and selfish his desire was.
+This is the epiphany that ends the story.

-### 4. Eveline (already covered in detail)
+### Eveline (already covered in detail)

-### 5. After the Race
+### After the Race
-A young man named Jimmy Doyle spends a night with friends who drive fast cars and drink expensive wine.
-He feels rich and confident.
-But after the night, he discovers that he has lost a large amount of money playing cards.
-The story ends with him walking home in confusion.
-The epiphany is that his excitement was shallow and that he cannot keep up with what he pretends to be.
+Jimmy Doyle spends an afternoon with friends who own fast cars and drink expensive wine.
+He feels powerful and part of a new, modern Dublin.

+After the night, he discovers he has lost a lot of money playing cards.
+He walks home in the rain, confused and ashamed.
+His moment of understanding comes when he realizes the life he wanted is not real; it is only a show.

-### 6. Two Gallants
+### Two Gallants
-Two men, Corley and Lenehan, spend the day waiting for a rich woman to come to the restaurant where they work.
+Corley and Lenehan spend the day in a café, waiting for a wealthy woman.
 They plan to use her to get money.
-When she arrives, Corley manipulates her emotions.
-The story shows how empty and cruel their lives have become.
-The epiphany is not for the men but for the reader: a realization of how love and friendship can be used as instruments.
+When she arrives, Corley flatters her and slowly manipulates her emotions.

+By the end, the woman pays Corley money without understanding why.
+The story does not show any punishment for the men.
+Instead, the reader understands how empty their lives have become, and how they use other people for their own comfort.

-### 7. The Boarding House
+### The Boarding House
-Mrs. Mooney runs a boarding house and hopes her daughter Polly will make a good marriage.
-One of the boarders, Mr. Doran, begins to court Polly, but then he becomes afraid of commitment.
-Mrs. Mooney pressures him until he feels he has no choice.
-The story ends with Mr. Doran accepting the marriage, but not happily.
-The epiphany is his sudden understanding of how society uses people.
+Mrs. Mooney runs a boarding house and wants her daughter Polly to marry well.
+A boarder named Mr. Doran courts Polly, but when it seems he might leave, Mrs. Mooney insists he must marry her daughter.

+Under pressure, Mr. Doran agrees to marry Polly even though he does not want to.
+The story ends with him realizing that the rules of society can trap a person better than any prison.

-### 8. A Little Cloud
+### A Little Cloud
-Little Chandler meets an old friend who went to London and became a writer.
-Chandler is jealous and ashamed of his own quiet life.
-When he returns home, he finds his child crying and feels trapped.
-The story’s epiphany is Chandler’s understanding that he has chosen safety over passion.
+Little Chandler meets an old friend who has become a successful writer in London.
+Chandler envies him and feels ashamed of his own quiet life as a clerk.

+When he returns home, his baby cries and his wife tries to comfort him.
+He decides to smoke a cigarette, but it tastes bitter.
+He understands that he chose comfort over the risk of doing something greater.

-### 9. Counterparts
+### Counterparts
-Farrington is an office clerk who is angry at his boss.
-He takes his frustration out on his son.
-The story ends with him drunk and violent.
-The reader’s epiphany is seeing how violence is passed down through the family.
+Farrington works in a dull office and feels constantly angry at his boss.
+He spends his lunch break drinking, and the anger follows him back home.

+At home he yells at his son and hits him.
+In the end, he sits alone, drunk, realizing that his anger has become part of him.
+The reader sees how violence can pass from one generation to the next.

-### 10. Clay
+### Clay
-Maria works at a laundry and lives alone.
-At a Christmas party, she plays a game with a young man.
-She chooses a piece of clay instead of a ring, which embarrasses her but also shows her simple kindness.
-The moment of epiphany comes when she realizes how alone she is.
+Maria is a quiet woman who works at a laundry and lives alone.
+She attends a Christmas party with a young man from work.
+During a game, she chooses a piece of clay instead of a ring.

+She is embarrassed, but she also feels a small pleasure in being kind.
+The story ends with her walking home in the rain, thinking about how alone she is, and the reader feels the sadness of her gentle life.

-### 11. A Painful Case
+### A Painful Case
-Mr. Duffy is a solitary man who avoids emotion.
-He befriends Mrs. Sinico, but when she tries to kiss him, he pulls away.
-Years later, he learns that she has died alone.
-The epiphany is his sudden understanding that he rejected a chance at human connection.
+Mr. Duffy lives alone and avoids emotional risk.
+He meets Mrs. Sinico at concerts, and they share quiet conversations.
+When she tries to kiss him, he moves away.

+Years later, he reads in the newspaper that she died alone.
+He realizes that he pushed away the only person who cared about him.
+The story ends with him understanding, too late, that he wasted a chance at connection.

-### 12. Ivy Day in the Committee Room
+### Ivy Day in the Committee Room
-A group of men discuss politics in a room filled with posters of Charles Stewart Parnell, an Irish leader who died years before.
-They argue about loyalty and betrayal.
-The story’s epiphany is the sense that the past is still alive in their arguments.
+A group of men gathers in a small room to plan a celebration for the dead leader Parnell.
+They sit in a smoky room, argue about politics, and drink whiskey.

+They talk about loyalty and betrayal, and the room becomes a place where the past is still alive.
+The story’s moment of clarity is the sense that old political battles continue to shape their lives.

-### 13. The Dead
+### The Dead
-The final story is the longest and most famous.
-Gabriel Conroy attends a holiday party.
-He speaks politely and gives a speech about the dead.
-After the party, he learns that his wife Gretta once loved a young man who died for her.
-Gabriel feels a sudden chill and realizes that the dead have more power than he thought.
-His epiphany is a painful but clear vision of life and love.
+The final story takes place at a holiday party.
+Gabriel Conroy speaks, dances, and reads a speech.
+After the party, he hears his wife Gretta say that when she was young she loved a boy named Michael Furey, who died for her.

+In that moment, Gabriel feels a cold sadness.
+He realizes that the dead have a power over the living that he cannot escape.
+His epiphany is a deep understanding of love, loss, and the weight of memory.

 ## Eveline: a story about a decision that cannot be made